-- Sign up for the Cleveland Water web portal to easily view your actual water usage by the day or by the hour and receive leak notifications.
+- Sign up for the Cleveland Water web portal to monitor your actual water and receive leak alerts via email.

 - Regularly check for and repair water leaks.
-Leaky toilets, showerheads, and faucets can waste thousands of gallons of water a year but are usually easy to repair.
+Leaky toilets, showerheads, and faucets can waste thousands of gallons of water but are usually easy and inexpensive to repair.

 - Make sure all your faucets have aerators installed.
 These reduce flow volume by half without reducing water pressure.

 - Turn off the tap when water isn't needed while brushing your teeth, washing your hands, or shaving.
 Running your tap continuously can waste more than 2 gallons of water every minute.

 - Use your dishwasher rather than washing dishes by hand.
 This can save more than 5,000 gallons of water a year.

 - If you don’t have a dishwasher or need to hand-wash certain items, fill the sink with a few gallons of soapy wash water, clean your dishes, and put them aside.
 Then rinse them all together afterward.